Information Quality Certified Professional

 - How is the IQCP exam administered?

-- The IQCP exam is a closed book, proctored test at an exam site.
+- The IQCP exam is a closed book, test conducted online with a remote proctor ensuring test security and a stressless test environment for test takers around the world.
 In some instances, IAIDQ and its affiliates may offer the exam during events.

 - Will the exams be available in non-English languages?